 After 30 November, students may no longer cancel their registration.
-Abandoning the course after this point does not lead to a refund, any unpaid fees remain due and the study year will be included in the student's university record.
+Abandoning the course after this point does not lead to a refund, any unpaid fees remain due, and the study year will be included in the student's university record.

 Students cannot cancel or abandon their courses by telephone, fax or through a third party.
-Cancellations may only be made through the contact form or by going to the registrations department in person.
+Cancellations may only be made through the contact form or by going to the Registration and Admission department in person.

-Article 11: changes to registration
+Article 11: Changes to registration